 Isla Incahuasi or Isla del Pescado

 Two small islands bulk out of the earth in the middle of the Salt Flats.
 Each Uyuni tour includes a stop at one of these islands.
 Our tour had a lunch break at the Isla del Pescado and we had over an hour of time to explore the island.
 Some people chose to climb the island, while others were busy taking the Salt Flats shots they wanted.

 As the brochure mentioned, we would spend the night in a Salt Hotel on the Uyuni Salt Flats.
 This wasn’t entirely true as the hotel was actually located in the desert next to the Salt Flats.

-If you want to sleep on the Salt Flats, make sure to double check this fact with the agency you use to book your Uyuni Salt Flats tour.
+If you want to sleep on the Salt Flats during your excursion, make sure to double check this fact with the agency you use to book your Uyuni to Atacama tour.
 The hotel we slept at was a salt hotel indeed and it was a special treat to sleep in a hotel that was built out of salt.

 Uyuni Salt Flats photography

 We had seen pictures where a toy dragon was the center of a cool salt flats picture and decided to take our shot with a little pony.

 Well, the pony ended up to be too small and most of the pictures we wanted to take required an extra person to serve as a photographer.
 If we ever decide to visit salt flats again, we will have to take action and be prepared in order to get the cool pictures we wanted.

 At the end of the day, you get one last opportunity to take photos at the Salt Flats and we decided to ask the driver of the Uyuni tour to get us a few pictures of the two of us.
 I would have expected that someone who spends all of his working days driving tourists around the salt flats, would know what we were looking for.
 But he obviously didn’t know!